microsoft/teams-ai/getting-started/CONCEPTS/APPLICATION.md

 ## The Activity Handler System

-The activity handler system is the set of methods and configuration that allows you to register callbacks (known as route handlers) which will trigger based on the incomming activity.
+The activity handler system is the primary way to implement bot or message extension applicaiton logic.
+It is a set of methods and configuration that allows you to register callbacks (known as route handlers) which will trigger based on the incomming activity.
 These can be in the form of a message, message reaction, or virtually any interaction with the Teams app.
-The method determines the incomming activity for which the callback would be triggered.

 Here's an example of registering a route handler that will trigger when the the user sends *"/login"* to the bot: